TaoM1992/communication_course/7_presenting/readme.md

 - [Simple tips for public speaking](https://speaking.io/)

 -----
-Presentation details about topic selection
+Details about topic selection for the presentation
 ------

 The last assignment will be individual presentations.
 Your presentation will be a 4 minute "Lightning"-style talk.